Assanidze v. Georgia: Article 41 (just satisfaction)

 Using the powers afforded by Article 41 the Court, noting the extreme circumstances of the applicant's detainment, ordered that Assanidze be released at "the earliest possible" date.
 In addition, they ordered the State to pay €150,000 plus value-added tax in damages.
 The applicant originally demanded €3 million but the Government argued successfully that this figure was "grossly exaggerated" to restore the applicant to his situation prior to the breach (restitutio ad integrum).
-In addition to the sum awarded for damages the Court followed, inter alia, the previous decision in Maestri v.
+In addition to the sum awarded for damages the Court followed, among other things, the previous decision in Maestri v.
 Italy that held should a violation be found, the Government must consider adopting domestic legislation to prevent any future breaches of similar nature from occurring.
 Despite that, the Court went on to say that given the facts of the case there are no obvious solutions that would have prevented this violation from occurring as the underlying issue of judicial authority had not been tested by the Autonomous Republic of Adjara nor was there any prior indication of transgressive behaviour by Adjara until this case.